junaidaslam1/dag-task-generator/README.md

 Email: junaidaslam1@gmail.com

 This software is a computer program whose purpose is to help the random generation of directed acyclic graph structures and adding various properties on those structures.
 Two types of DAG tasks can be generated using this scripts.
 One of them is nested fork-join using recursive series parallel expansion.
 The other type of DAG tasks are simple fork-join DAGs.
-The DAG tasks can generated with various properties like the number of nodes, depth, parallelism etc.
+The DAG tasks can generated with various properties like the number of nodes, depth, parallelism etc. A full detail of such properties can be specified using the TasksetSettings.csv file as well as command line arguments.
+For a list of command line arguments use the -h option as stated below.

 The following command generates task sets with the default settings provided in TasksetSettings.csv file.